BinaryGamer/csesoc-edu-wsl-install-guide/guide.md

 ## Installing VSCode and the WSL extension 💻

-The recommended IDE here at UNSW is Microsoft's Visual Studio Code (VSCode), thanks to it's reliability, efficiency and large range of extensions.
+The recommended IDE here at UNSW is Microsoft's Visual Studio Code (VSCode), thanks to its reliability, efficiency and large range of extensions.

 Firstly, back on **Windows**, visit the [VSCode install page](https://code.visualstudio.com/download) and download & run the installer.

-Once the installer has finished open up VSCode, if you did not create a shortcut during the install, you can open VSCode by pressing **Start** and searching for **Visual Studio Code**.
+Once the installer has finished, open up VSCode, if you did not create a shortcut during the install, you can open VSCode by pressing **Start** and searching for **Visual Studio Code**.

 Once VSCode has opened, you will need to download the WSL extension, to do this, click on the extensions tab on the left, then search for **Remote Development** and click install on the first result, which should have more than 3 million downloads.